openlegend/core-rules/core/SRD.md

 ## Armor

-Armor provides a bonus to your evasion score, thus reducing or negating the damage that you would suffer from many types of attacks.
+Armor provides a bonus to your Resilience defense, thus reducing or negating the damage that you would suffer from many types of attacks.
 The Armor table summarizes the following properties of each type of armor:

 **Required Might** lists the minimum Might attribute score that a character requires in order to wear the armor.
 Without the appropriate Might score, a character cannot benefit from the protection afforded by the armor.
 When using multiple armor types, such as plate mail and a shield, you only need to meet the highest Might requirement.

 The **Heavy** column specifies whether or not the armor has the *heavy* property.
 Your character can carry a maximum number of *heavy* items equal to their Might score plus one.

-**Defense Bonus** indicates the bonus that your character gains to their evasion defense.
+**Defense Bonus** indicates the bonus that your character gains to their Resilience defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.